 Always ask young people to produce proof of their age.
 The Chartered Trading Standards Institute, the Home Office and the National Police Chiefs' Council support the UK's national Proof of Age Standards Scheme (PASS), which includes a number of card issuers.
 You can be confident that a card issued under the scheme and bearing the PASS hologram is an acceptable proof of age.

-A passport or photocard driving licence are also acceptable, but make sure that the card matches the person using it and, where relevant, the date of birth shows they are 18 or over.
+A passport or UK photocard driving licence is also acceptable but make sure the card matches the person using it and that the date of birth shows they are 18 or over.
 Military identification cards can be used as proof of age but, as with other forms of identification, make sure the photo matches the person presenting the card and check the date of birth.
 Be aware that military identification cards can be held by 16 and 17-year-old service people.

 Some young people may present false identification cards so it is advisable to also check the look and feel of a card.
 For example, the PASS hologram should be an integral part of a PASS card and not an add-on.